 Step 4: Next, plant the second Obsession™ Nandina in the medium sized container.

-Step 5: Finally, plant the Purple Pixie® Loropetalum in the smallest container.
+Step 5: Finally, plant the Purple Pixie® Dwarf Weeping Loropetalum in the smallest container.
+Unlike traditional loropetalums that grow huge, Purple Pixie grows only 2 feet tall and weeps over the sides of the container.

 Step 1: Fill the container with soil and place the Angyo Star™ Fatshedera in the center.